solliancenet/azure-synapse-analytics-day/00-setup-workspace.md

 4. Create the following file systems in the primary storage account of the workspace: `dev`, `staging`, and `wwi`.

 5. Create a linked service to the first pool of the workspace.
-Configure it to connect with username and password, and use the credentials of the workspace's SQL admin account.
-It is recommended to name the linked service `sqlpool01` to simplify the import of datasets, data flows, and pipelines later.
+Configure it to connect with username and password and use the workspace's SQL admin account credentials.
+It is recommended to name the linked service `sqlpool01` to simplify importing datasets, data flows, and pipelines later.

 6. Create a linked service to the primary storage account.
 Configure it to connect with the account key.
-It is recommended to name the linked service `asadatalake01` to simplify the import of datasets, data flows, and pipelines later.
+It is recommended to name the linked service `asadatalake01` to simplify importing datasets, data flows, and pipelines later.

 7. Create a linked service to the blob storage account.
 Configure it to connect with the account key.
-It is recommended to name the linked service `asastore01` to simplify the import of datasets, data flows, and pipelines later.
+It is recommended to name the linked service `asastore01` to simplify importing datasets, data flows, and pipelines later.

 8. For the remainder of this guide, the following terms will be used for various ASA-related resources (make sure you replace them with actual names and values):